 In one of his first commissions, given by Ferdinand of Aragon and Isabella of Castile, he designed one of the most amazing structures of the High Renaissance referred to as the “Tempietto,” which translates to “small temple.”
 It was completed in 1512.

-This masterpiece is located in the courtyard of the “San Pietro in Montorio” church in Rome and embodies the High Renaissance Italian architectural style and actually marks the beginning of the High Renaissance in general.
+This masterpiece is located in the courtyard of the “San Pietro in Montorio” church in Rome and embodies the High Renaissance architectural style and actually marks the beginning of the High Renaissance in general.

 9. He started working on the largest church in the world in 1503

 One of the most interesting Donato Bramante facts is that he will always be remembered as one of the architects of the biggest church in the world.
-Better yet, he laid the foundation of it by creating the first drafts of the ultimate plan to reconstruct the St Peter’s Basilica!
+Better yet, he laid the foundation of it by creating the first drafts of the ultimate plan to reconstruct St Peter’s Basilica!

-Following the plan he created, the first stone of the St Peter’s Basilica was laid on April 18, 1506.
+Following the plan he created, the first stone of St Peter’s Basilica was laid on April 18, 1506.
 The church wouldn’t be completed until over a century later on November 18, 1626.